 It’s not that I’m not confident these tips will help (in fact, most of these I learned from the grill master himself), it’s just that I’m not claiming to be the “be all, end all” source of burger wizardry.
 Is Bobby?
 Probably.

-With that said, here are my go-to tips when crafting that perfect burger.
+With that said, here are my go-to cooking tips for incredible burgers.

 It’s not so much about the cut of beef used but about the fat content in the beef.
 FAT = FLAVOR and JUICINESS.
 An 80/20 blend (20% fat) will give great results.
 If meat with any lower than 20% fat is used the burger will be dry and nobody wants that!